ulisesbocchio/react-redux-boilerout/README.md

 **Returns** a slice reducer wrapping an instance of `ActionReducerClass`

 ##### Example:
+Given the followin action:
 ```js
 Actions.sayHello('E.T.', 'call', 'home');
 ```
-the following `action reducer` will transform the state for the slice `earth`:
+the following `action reducer` will transform the state for the slice `earth` when `sayHello` is dispatched:
 ```js
 class HearthReducer {
     sayHello(who, did, what, state) {